 Most Industrial Engineering Technicians are not members of unions; however, if they work for a government agency they may belong to a union.

 Will This Job Fit Me?

 The job of Industrial Engineering Technician may appeal to those who enjoy working with ideas that require an extensive amount of thinking.
 In addition, they must be able to search for facts using a variety of sources in order to figure out problems.
 This occupation may also interest those who have good oral and written communication abilities, as well as being able to work alone or as part of a team.

 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Industrial Engineering Technicians in California is $58,972 annually, or $28.36 hourly.
-The median wage for Industrial Engineering Technicians in San Diego County is $56,781 annually, or $27.30 hourly.
+The median wage in 2016 for Industrial Engineering Technicians in California was $58,972 annually, or $28.36 hourly.
+The median wage for Industrial Engineering Technicians in San Diego County was $56,781 annually, or $27.30 hourly.
 The median is the point at which half of the workers earn more and half earn less.